willyg302/blog/app/posts/2014-11-07-four-things-computer-science-should-teach.md

 This past semester, I've noticed that I do remarkably little *thinking* in college.
 Sure, there's thinking involved in trudging through assignments and digesting textbook material, but it's not the active creative kind I've learned to associate with the workplace.
 I've also noticed the same trend in other students, and if the only programming they do is for school, then they are disastrously unprepared for applying their knowledge after college ends.
 Or, as [this amazing article](http://nautil.us/issue/17/big-bangs/how-i-rewired-my-brain-to-become-fluent-in-math-rd) about learning math says:

-> Teachers can inadvertently set their students up for failure as those students blunder in illusions of competence.
+> "Teachers can inadvertently set their students up for failure as those students blunder in illusions of competence."

 But, how to teach someone to *think*?
 Here I don't mean thinking so much as I mean applying programming concepts to real-world problems, which does indeed require a level of creative thought several orders of magnitude above anything you see in school.
 Is this something that can even be taught?

 A colleague of mine now working towards his PhD is pondering the very same questions.
-He believes, as the article about math above does, that what's missing is a fundamental understand of programming concepts at the very beginning.
-We finish canned assignments and get passing grades and so are led to believe we "understand" programming, but when we see something novel we are unable to apply what we've learned, mostly likely because we *don't have enough practice*.
+He believes, as the article about math above does, that what's missing is a fundamental understanding of programming concepts at the very beginning.
+We finish canned assignments and get passing grades and so are led to believe we "understand" programming, but when we see something novel we are unable to apply what we've learned, most likely because we *don't have enough practice*.
 It's a [10,000 hour](http://www.wisdomgroup.com/blog/10000-hours-of-practice/) sort of thing.

 Which brings me to...

 ## The Secret Ingredient

 Okay, so if you become a programming virtuoso through years of grueling practice, are you willing to invest all that time and effort?
 Most freshmen probably wouldn't.
 I myself chose computer science because I wanted to learn how to make video games, and was very nonplussed by discrete math in my first semester.
-The thought of rote programming would turn me off very quickly, but our goal is to make computer science more inviting.
+The thought of rote programming would turn me off very quickly, but our goal is to make computer science more inviting to the masses.

 So here's what I tell people when they ask me how to become a better programmer (for some odd and undeserved reason I've been getting that question a lot recently): think of something you really want to make, and make it.

 This is the secret ingredient.
 A DIY project outside of school or work, on your own free time.

 The first trick to this exercise is to disregard everything you think you know or *don't* know.
 Set unrealistic goals.
-Make the next Facebook.
+[Make the next Facebook](http://en.wikipedia.org/wiki/History_of_Facebook#Facemash).
+The first hurdle you'll have to overcome is turning this lofty dream into something tangible.
+What language will you use?
+Will you need a database?
+What will your product look like?
+What colors will it be in?
+Decisions, decisions.
+All requiring a measure of knowledge and *creative thought* to answer.

+Chances are you won't know what you need to know right away.
+Maybe you've never set up a web server before (if your project happens to require one), so you're going to need to learn how.
+That's right...*Google* to the rescue.

-Some of us are gifted with the amazing ability to be self-taught, but for others it's like being thrown into the lion's cage with a juicy steak on the first day of zoo work.
+Learning something as "out there" as setting up your own web server when you have absolutely no web experience has the advantage of honing one of life's great skills: [autodidacticism](http://en.wikipedia.org/wiki/Autodidacticism) (no, I didn't know that word off the top of my head, Google to the rescue again).
+Some of us are gifted with the amazing ability to be self-taught, but for others it's like being thrown into the lion's cage with a juicy steak on the first day of the new zoo job.
+However, like anything else, it's a skill that can be improved over time.
+Yes, you might get mauled the first few times.
+But soon you'll be slinging steaks with the best of them.

+Whatever your project, I would only hope that you use a *VCS* to manage it and write ample *tests*.
+Just a suggestion.

+As you can see, working on a DIY project can make up for any shortcomings of being a computer science major and then some.
+But there's one more benefit: it keeps you interested.
+Tired of writing the Fibonacci sequence?
+Can't think of why you'd want to know how to print out every other line of a text file?
+Having second thoughts about programming as a career?
+Make a website.
+Or a sweet app.
+Or a game to amaze your friends.

+Do what you've always wanted to do.
+You'll be surprised how much you learn, not only about programming, but about yourself.

 ## Honorable Mentions